-The Office will continue to monitor relevant decisions that explore evidence about wind farms and health, such as the recent Administrative Appeals Tribunal decision Waubra Foundation v Australian Charities and Not-for-profits Commission and the appeal decision regarding the proposed Palmer wind farm in the South Australian Environment, Resources and Development Court.
-The Office will also monitor and continue engagement regarding any results of the NHMRC funded studies and the work of the ISCOWT, as well as assessing any further evidence gathered through complaint handling activities.
+The Office will continue to monitor relevant decisions that explore evidence about wind farms and health in consultation with the Independent Scientific Committee on Wind Turbines, such as the recent guidelines issued by the World Health Organization, as well as hearing outcomes, such as the Administrative Appeals Tribunal decision in Waubra Foundation v Australian Charities and Not-for-profits Commission and the ongoing appeal regarding the proposed Palmer wind farm in South Australia.
+The Office will also monitor and continue engagement regarding any results of the NHMRC funded studies and the work of the Independent Scientific Committee on Wind Turbines, as well as assessing any further evidence gathered through its complaint handling activities.

-- 9.2.1.
-Federal and state governments should continue to assess the outcomes of research into wind farms and health, including outcomes of the two NHMRC funded wind farm health studies and recommendations of the ISCOWT.
-Environmental standards, such as noise standards, should be monitored and reviewed in line with any recommendations arising from these programs. - 9.2.2.
+9.2.1.
+Federal and state governments should continue to assess the outcomes of research into wind farms and health, including outcomes of the two NHMRC funded wind farm health studies and recommendations of the Independent Scientific Committee on Wind Turbines.
+Environmental standards, such as noise standards, should be monitored and reviewed in line with any recommendations arising from these programs.

+- 9.2.2.
 Residents living in the vicinity of an operating or proposed wind farm that are experiencing health conditions should be encouraged to seek appropriate medical advice to properly diagnose and treat any health-related conditions accordingly.
-General practitioners receiving patients from wind farm locations should maintain an awareness of wind farm and health matters through bodies such as the Australian Medical Association and assist patients in understanding the need for appropriate testing, diagnosis and remedies for the presented health conditions or concerns. - 9.2.3.
+GP's receiving patients from wind farm locations should maintain an awareness of wind farm and health matters through bodies such as the Australian Medical Association and assist patients in understanding the need for appropriate testing, diagnosis and remedies for the presented health conditions or concerns. - 9.2.3.
 Medical practitioners who identify potential causational links between a patient's health condition and their proximity to the operation of a wind farm should report such incidences in an appropriate way to the relevant professional body, association and/or government agency. - 9.2.4.
-Residents who are experiencing unacceptable noise levels from a wind farm should be encouraged to report such incidents to the wind farm operator, the compliance authority and/or the appropriate regulator to initiate the appropriate investigation and resolution of the noise incidents.
+Residents who are experiencing unacceptable noise levels from a wind farm should be encouraged to report such incidents to the wind farm operator, the compliance authority and/or the appropriate regulator to initiate the appropriate investigation and resolution of the noise incidents. - 9.2.5.
+Residents lodging health related complaints with the Office should be prepared to provide and share evidence regarding their stated health conditions and any medical assessments that identify possible causality of the wind farm as a contributor to the health conditions.